Traditionally, when people talk about business growth the same old topics come up:

 The term “decision fatigue” was first coined by social psychologist Dr. Roy F. Baumeister, based on the Freudian hypothesis of ego depletion.
 This type of fatigue leads to 1 of 2 outcomes: risky decision-making or decision avoidance.

 You may not even be aware you are fatigued as it might not be as obvious as physical fatigue.
 I know it crept up on me slowly but then hit me with full force.
-Therefore, I try to avoid fatigue coming from these daily and repetitive decisions simply by having these strategies in place:
+Therefore, I try to avoid fatigue simply by having some strategies in place:

 I’ve already mentioned my templates and policies etc - they are just the start of reducing decision fatigue.
 These templates and agreements also save me time formatting documents and adding in the stuff that is the same for all.
 Not to mention no more agonising over what to charge.
 I have my set fees and packages for services, and this gets slotted into the proposal.